neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 the breathtaking incompetence and embarrassing failure of "modern" voting apps like the [IowaReporterApp](https://www.vox.com/recode/2020/2/7/21125078/iowa-caucus-2016-mobile-app-2020), and the fear of relentless attacks from around the nation and the world, we are in a place now where the consensus is that the only secure way to vote is with paper ballots.
-To say nothing of the vulnerabilities associated with paper ballots.
+To say nothing of the issues associated with paper ballots.
 Or the matter of voter access to those paper ballots, which itself is fraught with bad faith arguments and [racism](/blog/vidya/technology/black-lives-matter/).

 It's easy, if profoundly disappointing, to see how we got here, but it really doesn't have to be this way.